 What does homeowners insurance replace?

-Your homeowners insurance policy will come with a declaration page, and benefits catalog, that will outline what the policy does and doesn’t cover.
+Your homeowner’s insurance policy will come with a declaration page, and benefits catalog, that will outline what the policy does and doesn’t cover.
 Typical policies cover damages to your home caused by weather events like hail and wind, and by fire.
 It will cover the structure, your personal property inside, and it will also provide liability protection for anyone that might get hurt on your property.
 Not all acts of God are covered by insurance though, and you’ll need to explore supplemental policies for earthquakes and floods.

 Finding homeowners insurance

 If you’re looking for homeowners insurance and don’t even know where to start, one place might be with the carrier of your car insurance.
 Many insurance companies these days offer a large portfolio of products.
-It might be worth a call to your agent to find out if homeowners is one of them.
+It might be worth a call to your agent to find out if homeowners are one of them.
 If it isn’t, they can probably point you in the right direction for another provider.

 Understanding your policy documents

 As mentioned above, when you get a new homeowners policy, the insurance company will likely send you a thick envelope of papers related to the coverage.
-Among those you’ll find a declaration page which spells out the coverage limitations of your policy, a coverage page, billing information, and likely information on how to submit claims.
+Among those, you’ll find a declaration page that spells out the coverage limitations of your policy, a coverage page, billing information, and likely information on how to submit claims.
 You should keep these documents stored away in a safe, protected place in the event you might need to refer to them in the future.